CLICK HERE to view our post for the 2022 items to consider before processing an in-plan Roth solo 401k conversion.

-Are you considering converting your traditional (pretax) solo 401k to a Roth solo 401k (designated Roth account) in 2020?
-If you are considering this important decision, here are key items to know.
+You may be considering converting your traditional (pretax) solo 401k to a Roth solo 401k (designated Roth account) in 2021.
+Following are key items to understand prior to proceeding.

-In-plan Roth solo 401k conversion of pretax funds are subject to taxes, and the gains on amounts converted from the voluntary after-tax solo 401k account are also subject to federal taxes while the basis is not.
-Your roth 401k conversion income will increase your ordinary income for 2020 – potentially causing the loss of exemptions, credits tax deductions, taxation of Social Security, and increased premiums for Medicare Part B and Part D premiums – but this only happens for the year of the conversion.
+The pretax solo 401k conversion will increase your ordinary income for 2021 – potentially causing the loss of exemptions, credits tax deductions, taxation of Social Security, and increased premiums for Medicare Part B and Part D premiums – but this only happens for the year of the conversion.
 The trade-off is that all future qualified distributions from your Roth solo 401k will be distributed completely tax-free.

 Reasons to Process a Conversion